PSESS2020/Vimsu_prototype/README.md

 - MongoDB

-    You can get the mongoDB connection string by pressing the ‘Connect’ button of your cluster and afterwards the ‘Connect your application’ button.
+    You can get the mongoDB connection string by pressing the `Connect` button of your cluster and afterwards the `Connect your application` button.
 From there, you can just copy the mongoDB connection string.
-Don’t forget to replace `password` with the password for your database and `dbname` with the name of your database.
+Don’t forget to replace `password` with the password of your database and `dbname` with the name of your database.
     For more information about how to generate the mongoDB connection string, please visit the [official mongoDB website](https://docs.mongodb.com/manual/reference/connection-string/).

-After generating the connection strings, save these into the `.env` file using the following command.
+After generating the connection strings, save the strings into the `.env` file using the following command.

     $ echo $'AZURE_STORAGE_CONNECTION_STRING = <your_azure_storage_connection_string>' > .env
     $ echo $'MONGODB_CONNECTION_STRING = <your_mongoDB_connection_string>' >> .env